🚨 Scam Guide · 2026

 Depends on the rental contract.
 Most contracts void insurance on ALL unsealed roads, and the NT has extensive gravel networks.
 Ask in writing which specific Kakadu and Litchfield roads are covered.
 If you plan to drive unsealed stretches, pay for supplementary unsealed-road insurance — worth every dollar in the NT.

 Some is, some isn't.
 Legitimate stalls display the Indigenous Art Code logo and can name the specific artist and community.
-Mass-stacked identical prints labelled 'Indigenous design' are typically imports.
+Mass-stacked identical prints labeled 'Indigenous design' are typically imports.
 For investment-grade pieces use Aboriginal Bush Traders or Mbantua Gallery — both have reference-quality provenance and certifications.

 Inside urban Darwin CBD and at patrolled beaches (Mindil, Casuarina, Lee Point) during dry season, no. Outside those areas, treat every body of water — rivers, creek mouths, estuaries, mangroves, even stormwater drains after rain — as potential saltwater crocodile habitat.
 Obey all 'Croc Country' signs.
 Wet season (November–April) dramatically expands the habitat range.